Private School Act

 2. The board members fail to exercise their power properly, which prevents board meetings from reaching or carrying out resolutions, and interferes with the school legal person or the school’s normal operation.

-4. The president, board members or supervisors violate the paragraph 1 of Article 29 and become the school’s headmaster or hold other administrative positions at the school.
+4. The president, board members or supervisors violate Paragraph 2 of Article 29 by concurrently serving as the principal/president or holding other administrative positions at the private school under their legal person.

-5. The president, board members or supervisors breach the paragraph 1 of Article 30, or whose remunerations exceed the upper limits set by the legal person authority.
+5. The president, board members or supervisors breach the proviso of paragraph 1 of Article 30, or whose remuneration or fees received exceed the upper limits as prescribed by the competent authority of legal persons according to Paragraph 2.

-6. Board members fail to observe the paragraph 2 of Article 31.
+6. Board members fail to comply with the order from the competent authority to convene a board meeting as specified in Paragraph 2 of Article 31.

 Article 78